COVID-19 protests in the United States: Minnesota

-On April 17, about 800 protesters gathered outside the Governor's Mansion in St. Paul for a "Liberate Minnesota" encouraged by President Trump's tweets.
+On April 17, about 800 protesters gathered outside the Governor's Mansion in St. Paul for a Liberate Minnesota protest encouraged by President Trump's tweets.

-On April 19, Sven Sundgaard, a meteorologist at NBC affiliate KARE11, reposted a quote from a Rabbi Michael Latz accusing the right wing protesters of being "white nationalist Nazi sympathizer gun fetishist miscreants" on his personal Facebook page.
-Sundgaard was subsequently fired for "ethics violations."
+On April 19, Sven Sundgaard, a meteorologist at NBC affiliate KARE11, reposted a quote from a Rabbi Michael Latz accusing the right-wing protesters of being "white nationalist Nazi sympathizer gun fetishist miscreants" on his personal Facebook page.
+Sundgaard was subsequently fired for "ethics violations".

 On May 11, a few dozen people gathered outside Albert Lea City Hall for a "prayer protest" in response to the pandemic lockdown.

 On May 23, more than 200 attended what was supposed to be the reopening of a tavern in Albany.
 After attorneys obtained an injunction to prevent the reopening, the crowd became a protest.
 Attendees harassed a reporter for wearing a mask and intentionally coughed in public while not wearing masks.

 On June 25, a couple wore Nazi flags in lieu of masks on their faces while shopping at a grocery store in Marshall.